Youth mental health crisis: Possible causes

 A 2021 report by the U.S. Surgeon General suggested that "messages through the media and popular culture that erode [adolescents'] sense of self-worth" may be responsible.
 Similarly, in a 2023 statement, the European Economic and Social Committee (EESC) recognised the risks of "excessive use of social media", but also called attention to social and political malaise, as well as anxieties over climate change.

 The 2024 best-selling book The Anxious Generation by American social psychologist Jonathan Haidt, argued that the rise of "phone-based" childhood and overprotective parenting has disrupted social and neurological development of adolescents.
 The book highlighted several negative factors, including social anxiety, attention fragmentation, sleep deprivation, and addiction.
 Others have disputed Haidt's theory.

 A survey conducted by Politico in April 2024, involving 1,400 medical and mental health professions, identified the following factors as the primary drivers of mental health issues in children: social media (cited by 28% respondents), external events such as school shootings, climate change, war, and political instability (14%), social isolation (13%), and lack of skills to be more independent (12%).

+A Pew Research Center poll concluded that teenagers are worried about social media's impact on adolescents' mental health.
+Nearly half of teens believe that social media harms their peers.
+Additionally, 45% of teens think social media negatively impacts their sleep, while 40% state it harms their productivity.
+Teens' reported effects of social media differ by gender.
+About 25% of girls believe social media negatively impacts their mental health compared to 14% of boys.
+Additionally, girls are twice as likely to state that social media hurts their confidence.
+Overall, girls are more worried about teen mental health.
+48% of girls compared to 28% of boys reported being highly concerned about teen mental health.
+Teenagers are not the only ones concerned about social media.
+Parents are also worried about the effects of technology on their teenagers' health.
+44% of parents believe social media is the biggest threat to teens' mental health, while 22% of teens identified it as the main factor.